-VLF Data Description

-Write 0 The VLF is cleared to 0, and waiting for next low voltage detection.

-1 is impossible to write in 1 to VLF.

-Read 0 RTC register data are valid.

-1 RTC register data are invalid.
+VLF Data Description Write 0 The VLF is cleared to 0, and waiting for next low voltage detection. vvnie 1 It is impossible to write in 1 to VLF.
+0 RTC register data are valid.
+Read 1 RTC register data are invalid.
 Should be initialized of all register data.
 VLF is maintained till it is cleared by zero.